XMB-Manager-Plus/xmb-manager-plus-builder-toolkit/README.markdown

 -  SFX/SFO editor/converter: aldostools
 -  Graphical design: Berion

+## XMBM+ Installer

+-  Coding: andreus

 ### Special thanks

 - rebug team for the package manager installer
 - sandungas for the ps3devwiki and all is help
+- deroad for the PSXBrew, NoRSX and all is help
 - all xmbm+ toolkit tools developers
 - all the testers and bug reporters
 - and of course the users